wilbarrios/ios-lead-essentials-image-comments-challenge/README.md

 1) Fork the latest version of this repository.
 Here's <a href="https://guides.github.com/activities/forking" target="_blank">how forking works</a>.

-2) Open the `EssentialApp/EssentialApp.xcworkspace` workspace project on Xcode 12.3 (you can use other Xcode versions by switching to the appropriate branch, e.g., `xcode11`/`xcode12`).
+2) Open the `EssentialApp/EssentialApp.xcworkspace` workspace project on Xcode 12.4 (you can use other Xcode versions by switching to the appropriate branch, e.g., `xcode11`, `xcode12`, `xcode12_2`, `xcode12_3`).

-	- ⚠️ Important: ***On Xcode 12.3, run the snapshot tests using the 'iPhone 12 - iOS 14.3' simulator*** (the same simulator used to take the snapshots).
-On older Xcode branches, run the tests with the 'iPhone 11 - iOS 13.x or 14.x' simulator.
+	- ⚠️ Important: ***Different simulators may generate slightly different snapshots (even if they look the same!).*** So you must run the snapshot tests using the appropriate simulator based on the branch you chose:

+		- `xcode11` -> iPhone 11 - iOS 13.x
+		- `xcode12` -> iPhone 12 - iOS 14.0 or iOS 14.1
+		- `xcode12_2` -> iPhone 12 - iOS 14.2
+		- `xcode12_3` -> iPhone 12 - iOS 14.3
+		- `xcode12_4` -> iPhone 12 - iOS 14.4

+	- Do not change the indentation in the project.

+	- Do not rename the existing classes and files.

 3) You can develop the platform-agnostic logic in the `EssentialFeed` target using the `macOS` platform to speed up the TDD cycle.